Jordan Hugill: Rotherham United

 On 25 January 2023, Hugill joined fellow Championship club Rotherham United on a three-and-a-half-year deal after being signed for an undisclosed fee.
 He failed to find the net in his first six games for the "Millers", but was praised by manager Matt Taylor for his all round contribution to the team.
 He did though challenge Hugill to work on becoming a bigger threat in set-pieces.
 He scored five goals in 18 games in the second half of the 2022–23 season, scoring braces against former clubs Queens Park Rangers and West Bromwich Albion.

 He struggled with knee problems in the 2023–24 pre-season.
 He went on a goal drought form October as Leam Richardson's team struggled at the foot of the table and he again suffered with a knee problem.
 He scored a brace in a 5–2 win over former club Cardiff City on the final day of the season as Rotherham exited the Championship.
 He scored five goals from 35 games in the 2024–25 campaign.

+He was praised as "fantastic" by manager Matt Hamshaw in October 2025.
+The next month, Hamshaw also praised his willingness to play through injury as Hugill was the only frontman able to play against Reading despite suffering from a heavily bruised ankle.
+Hamshaw lamented that a half-fit Hugill was his only attacking option in December, saying that it was unfair to risk the striker's long-term wellness and short-term form.
+Hugill himself sustained an injury, requiring surgery on a knee injury picked up in January and spending over seven weeks on the sidelines.
+He scored two goals in 35 games over the course of the 2025–26 season, which culminated in relegation.
+He was released upon the expiry of his contract.

+Hartlepool United

+On 5 June 2026, Hugill signed a one-year contract with Hartlepool United, now in the National League.
+Manager Lee Clark said he signed him not only for his skills on the pitch, but for his impact off the pitch and in the dressing room.
+He made his first appearance in his second spell on the opening match of the 2026–27 season, coming on as a second half substitute in a 2–0 home win against Barrow.